Electryy/eleshopping/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.\
-It is not recommended to deploy this build to public internet as all your database keys are bundled in and visible.
+If you are using firestore I do not recommend deploying to public internet as all your database keys are bundled in and visible.

 ### `npm run contain`